node-migrator-bot/Transitive/doc/api/views.md

 ## Views

 Views are the combination of [Templates](#templates), [LiveRenders](#liveRender) and a [RenderContext](#renderContext).
 The server compiles your [Templates](#templates) during the [Boot](boot.html) process.
 Normally, you will create your own Templates and LiveRenders by creating files in the [appropriate folders](options.html), and will interact with your views through [Transitive.Views](#transitive.Views).
+Please [see the diagrams](overview.html#entities) for a visual exploration of how the Views system works.
+This is the lower-level documentation.

 ### Templates
 By default, templates reside in options.root + "/templates"

 #### compilation

 Templates are compiled by [Shared-Views](http://github.com/aaronblohowiak/shared-views) and written to a node-compatible module file in `options.directories.generated` named `template.js`.
 Filenames are converted to template names by removing the template folder path and the file extension from the file name.
-For instance, you'd render "/var/www/example.com/templates/user/profile.haml" by calling `render("user/profile", user)`.
+For instance, you'd render `/var/www/example.com/templates/user/profile.haml` by calling `render("user/profile", user)`.
 There is *no support* for relative view names.

-Templates are converted to functions using a `template engine` (haml, underscore, etc.) We pick the template engine based on the file extension.
+Templates are converted to functions using a `template engine` (haml, underscore, markdown, etc.) We pick the template engine based on the file extension (`haml`, `u` or `md` by default.)

 #### engines